 How will ABC-Z protect the character of Nob Hill within the Central Ave Premium Transit Corridor?

 Access-control policies for Coors will remain in place, as will the existing view protections.
-The Integrated Development Ordinance brings in the design overlay zone from the adopted Coors Corridor Plan as a View Protection Overlay.
-Other development form regulations from today’s Coors Corridor Plan are brought into the IDO as a Character Protection Overlay.
+The Integrated Development Ordinance implemented the design overlay zone from the adopted Coors Corridor Plan as a View Protection Overlay.
+Other development regulations from the Coors Corridor Plan were brought into the IDO as a Character Protection Overlay.

-The ABC Comp Plan adopted in March 2017 removed the Premium Transit designation for Coors.
+The ABC Comprehensive Plan adopted was in March 2017 and removed the Premium Transit designation for Coors Boulevard.

-The 2017 ABC Comp Plan revised the types of Centers to downgrade many to Activity Centers, which are less urban, less mixed-use, and less walkable than the Urban Centers.
-The 2017 Comp Plan designates two truly Urban Centers -- Uptown on the east side of the river and Volcano Heights on the West Side.
-The 2017 Comp Plan also created a new designation of Employment Centers, where the emphasis for new development will be jobs, services, and retail.
+Due to limited growth in employment, the 2017 ABC Comprehensive Plan revised the types of Centers to downgrade many to Activity Centers, which are less urban, less mixed-use, and less walkable than the Urban Centers.
+This was done because saying all Corridors will grow is probably unrealistic and may dilute growth in such a way that would prevent establishing real mixed-use, pedestrian places where most appropriate.
+The 2017 Comprehensive Plan designates two truly Urban Centers - Uptown on the east side of the river and Volcano Heights on the West Side.
+The 2017 Comprehensive Plan also created a new designation for Employment Centers, where the emphasis for new development will be jobs, services, and retail.

-The Integrated Development Ordinance proposes different conversion rules for areas east versus west of the river to ensure opportunities for non-residential development (job centers, retail, and services) on the West Side.
-Property zoned C-2 east of the river is proposed to convert to MX-M to encourage jobs and housing to be close together.
+The Integrated Development Ordinance contains different conversion rules for areas east versus west of the river to ensure opportunities for non-residential development (job centers, retail, and services) on the West Side.
 On the West Side, where there is a heavy imbalance of jobs and housing, C-2 property is proposed to convert to NR-C, a non-residential commercial zone.
 See more details about zoning conversion decision-making rules here.

 If a property has zoning, the property owner is entitled to build at the density allowed by that zone.
 Local government cannot legally stop people from developing their property when they have the entitlements, unless the government buys it from them at fair market price or passes a moratorium on growth.
 Even if a moratorium or growth boundary could be passed politically, these come with their own set of challenges, such as affordability issues when property values rise, which can ultimately lead to displacement.

-Within the Comprehensive Plan, areas designated as "Reserve" Development Areas in the County are intended to ensure that development that does happen on our edges does so as a master-planned community, with a balance of jobs and housing, necessary infrastructure to support growth, and a development form that is better for the larger community and more sustainable than low density residential-only sprawl.
+Within the Comprehensive Plan, areas designated as "Reserve" Development Areas in the County are intended to ensure that development that does happen on our edges, or that it does so as a master-planned community, with a balance of jobs and housing, necessary infrastructure to support growth, and a development form that is better for the larger community and more sustainable than low density residential-only sprawl.

 As for development inside our urban footprint, it is often very challenging to develop infill sites.
 Neighbors are often uncomfortable with proposed changes.
 Small sites often struggle to meet development standards that are often written for larger, greenfield sites without the constraints that smaller infill sites have.
-Utilities often need upgrades or costly repairs, etc. Sometimes the location or size of vacant land is not conducive to particular kinds of new development.
+Among other development constraints, utilities often need upgrades or costly repairs.
+Sometimes the location or size of vacant land is not conducive to particular kinds of new development.

 The bigger issue is not so much about vacant land as it is about under-developed or outdated development.
 Until there is a good reason to do so, many property owners do not redevelop.
 Local government has to find ways to make it more financially desirable to redevelop than to continue with existing rents.
-In the Comp Plan and through regulations, we look for ways to direct / encourage / incentivize growth where the Comp Plan says it is desirable (i.e. in Areas of Change).
+In the Comprehensive Plan and through regulations, we look for ways to direct / encourage / incentivize growth where the Comprehensive Plan says it is desirable (such as in Areas of Change).

 Direct public investment in infrastructure, community facilities, and parks or open space is the best way, but there are always limited funds and many competing political priorities.

-The City's zoning code - the Integrated Develoment Ordinance - creates incentives and design requirements to implement the Centers & Corridors strategy.
+The City's zoning code, the Integrated Development Ordinance, creates incentives and design requirements to implement the Centers & Corridors strategy.

 - Lot size can affect density.
 Larger lots with single-family houses take up more space, resulting in fewer dwelling units per acre than smaller lots with houses.